 SDK stands for Software Development Kit.
 NordicAPIs defines an SDK as “a set of tools, libraries, relevant documentation, code samples, processes, and or guides that allow developers to create software applications on a specific platform.”

 In other words, an SDK is a kind of technology that allows developers to easily create actual working examples.

 In short, an API is like a set of instructions, an SDK is an actual toolkit that helps you put those instructions into use.

 iOS and Android SDKs

-The key element in building a live streaming app is SDK.
+The key element in building an app is a live streaming SDK.